rishi0021/Deploy/README.md

 4.Connect it with ssh (or connect to instance as per your prefrence) 5.install git on ec2
 6.install nodejs /install NPM
+7.Go to EC2>instance select the instance
+8.go to security >inbond rules
+9. add a inbond rule on port 3000 to be access on local internet
+10. go to browser enter the public IP for ec2:3000